rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 - [GitLab](https://about.gitlab.com/) - Community driven Git server now with integrated DevOps Toolchain.
 - [Nexus](https://www.sonatype.com/nexus-repository-sonatype) - Repository manager for storing lots of application types.
 Can also host `npm` and `Docker` registries.
 - [Jenkins](https://jenkins.io/) - OpenSource Build automation server.
-Highly customisable with plugins.
+Highly customizable with plugins.
 - [Ansible](https://www.ansible.com/) - IT Automation tool used to provision and manage state of cloud and physical infrastructure.
 - [OpenShift Applier](https://github.com/redhat-cop/openshift-applier) - Used to apply OpenShift objects to an OpenShift Cluster.
 - [Eclipse Che](https://www.eclipse.org/che/) - A cloud ide accessible from your browser, we use a version called [`CodeReady Workspaces`](https://developers.redhat.com/products/codeready-workspaces/overview)